aceta-minophen/IoT-with-Firebase/README.md

     console.log('listening.....');
 })
 ```
+5. To start the server, type `npm start` in the terminal.
 ### 2. Making the toggle switch 🔲
 We want to create a webpage with a toggle switch that just changes text for now.
 For this purpose, we'll be creating 3 files, namely:
 - light_switch.html (for web-page)